WilmerLab/wilmerlab.github.io/_pages/people.md

     alt: "Yufeng Qian"
     title: "Yufeng Qian"
     excerpt: "*Graduate Student*<br>
     **Yufeng has a strong foundation in machine learning and computational simulation.
-He is passionate about AI and deploying Deep Learning technology into the Chemical Engineering field..**
+He is passionate about AI and deploying Deep Learning technology into the Chemical Engineering field.**
     He received his master degree in Chemical Engineering from Carnegie Mellon University.
-He is currently leading the "Electronic Nose" project and the PFAS Adsorption Project, aiming to contribute to a brighter future."
+He is currently leading the \"Electronic Nose\" project and the PFAS Adsorption Project, aiming to contribute to a brighter future."
   - image_path: /assets/img/people/DominickProfilePic.jpg
     alt: "Dominick Filonowich"
     title: "Dominick Filonowich"